canelmas/let/README.md

             Manifest.permission.CAMERA
 })
 private void skipTutorial() {
-    // permissions needed for app to offer best xp are granted startActivity(new Intent(this, HomeActivity.class));
+    // permissions needed for best experience are granted; let' go to the app's home screen startActivity(new Intent(this, HomeActivity.class));
 }
 ```

 Let will check these annotated methods and execute them unless the permissions required are granted;
 otherwise Let will put on hold the method execution and request these permissions at runtime.
 After examining
-the permission request result and Let will execute the method only if the permissions are granted by user.
+the permission request result, Let will execute the method already put on hold only if the permissions are granted by user.

 Let will also inform about the rationales before making any permission request
-and tell about denied permissions, whether they're simply denied or with 'Never Ask Again' checked.
+and tell about denied permissions; whether they're simply denied or with 'Never Ask Again' checked.

 Just make sure to override the `onRequestPermissionsResult` in your Activity or Fragment, where your
 `@AskPermission` annotated methods are located: